On the classification of periodic weaves and universal cover of links in thickened surfaces: Periodic weaves and their corresponding links in thickened surfaces

 \subsection{Some particular weaving diagrams}

 ~

 ~

-Many definitions that appear in knot theory \cite{ref13,ref25} can be naturally extended for weaving diagrams.
-A weave $\mathrm{W}$, or any associated weaving diagram, is said to be \textit{alternating} if for any pair $(i,j) \in (1, ..., |T|)^2$, $C_{i,j} = (1,1)$.
-This means that over- and under-crossings are alternating with each other while walking along any thread or strand of the weaving diagram.
-On the other hand, considering every simple closed curve $\gamma$ on a $\Sigma_g$-diagram $D_\mathrm{W}$, if $\gamma$ meets $D_\mathrm{W}$ exactly twice transversely away from crossings, such that $\gamma$ bounds a region of $D_\mathrm{W}$ with no crossing, then $D_\mathrm{W}$ is said to be \textit{prime}.
-This means that it cannot be written as a \textit{connected sum} of two $\Sigma_g$-diagrams, both of which having at least one crossing.\\

-The notion of reduced diagrams is more complex in the situation of $\Sigma_g$-diagrams since the embedding in a surface of genus $g \geq 1$ aims to represent the periodicity of the structures, which differs from the case of classic links in such a surface (\cite{ref1,ref2,ref8}) and must be taken into account in the definition.
+Many definitions from classical knot theory \cite{Kauffman, MurasugiBook} can be naturally extended for weaving diagrams.
+In particular, a periodic weave, or any associated weaving diagram or motif, is said to be \textit{alternating} if its crossings alternate cyclically between undercrossings and overcrossings, as one travels along each of its components (see Figure~\ref{reduced}).
+However, the notion of \textit{reduced} diagrams does not follow directly from links in the thickened surfaces but takes into account the universal cover.
+More specifically, we have the following.

-\begin{defn} A reduced $\Sigma_g$-diagram $D_\mathrm{W}$ in $\Sigma_g$ $\subset$ $\mathbb{X}^2$ is one that does not contain an isthmus, also called nugatory crossing, in its infinite planar diagram.
-An \textit{isthmus} is a crossing in the diagram so that two of the four local regions at the crossing are part of the same region in the associated infinite diagram.
-We say that $D_\mathrm{W}$ is \textit{$\Sigma_g$-reduced}. \\ \end{defn}
+\begin{definition} A weaving motif $D_W$ in $S_g$, with $g \geq 1$, is said to be \textit{reduced} if its lift to $\mathbb{X}^2 = \mathbb{E}^2$ or $\mathbb{H}^2$ does not contain a nugatory crossing.
+A \textit{nugatory crossing} is a crossing in the diagram so that two of the four local regions at the crossing are part of the same region in the associated infinite diagram. \end{definition}

-Finally, any crossing $c$ of a $\Sigma_g$-diagram $D_\mathrm{W}$ is called \textit{proper} if the four regions around $c$ in $D_\mathrm{W}$, delimited by the projection of the threads, are all distinct.
-When every crossing of $D_\mathrm{W}$ is proper, $D_\mathrm{W}$ is said to be \textit{proper}. \\
+Moreover, at the level of the torus, any crossing $c$ of a weaving motif $D_W$ is called \textit{proper} if the four regions around $c$ delimited by the projection of the threads are all distinct.
+When every crossing of $D_W$ is proper, $D_W$ is said to be \textit{proper} (see Figure~\ref{reduced}).

-The \textit{Figure 6} below gives an illustration of these last definitions with the example of the alternating weaving diagram constructed from the weaving link $W\binom{4\mathit{C}_r,1}{4,4,4,4}$.
-This diagram is constructed from the square tiling $(4,4)$ with the method $(4\mathit{C}_r,1)$, corresponding to the 4-crossed curves and 1-twisted double-line covering.
-On the left. we have an infinite reduced (without isthmus) planar diagram (a), on the center there is a $\Sigma_g$-reduced unproper weaving diagram (b), and on the right a $\Sigma_g$-reduced proper weaving diagram (c).\\
+Note that an equivalent definition of reduced diagram can be stated using the point lattice inclusion defined above.

+\begin{definition} A weaving motif $D_W$ for a fixed point lattice $\Lambda$ is said to be \textit{reduced} if one of the two following conditions is satisfied, \begin{itemize} \item all its crossings are proper, \item for each improper crossing $c$, there exists a point lattice $\Lambda'$ such that $\Lambda \subset \Lambda'$ and for which $c$ is proper in $D'_W$, where $D'_W$ is the weaving motif constructed by gluing a copy of $D_W$ to each of its boundary sides by translation. \end{itemize} \end{definition}

+\begin{remark} Recently, in \cite{Boden2022}, a different definition of reduced diagram for classic links on a thickened surface has been stated and could also apply here. \end{remark}